ForomePlatform/anfisa/doc/dev/adm/install.rst

 The first way is to make mount point for vault directory to Druid machine, make sure path to vault is the same on both machines

-The second variant is more compex.
+The second variant is more complex.
 The problem is: Anfisa needs to copy data to the machine with Druid in order to perform data ingestion.
 This can be done via ​scp​.

 In this section we will use: